 For thousands of years, the world has only known Homer’s Circe—an evil witch, destined to create mischief on her island of pigs.
 Miller repaints Circe as human, a character whom readers can empathize with rather than alienate.
 Circe, as a powerful woman alone, is in danger—throughout the book, there are frequent reminders of the differences between men and women; the overall message is a thought-provoking and uplifting one of female empowerment.
 In her work, Miller decolonizes Circe by unveiling a formerly objectified character and giving her a voice, leaving me to ask: What new illuminating translations and insightful retellings can we look forward to next?

 Circe will be adapted into an 8-episode television series on HBO Max.

-Olivia Wells is a junior from Philadelphia, PA, majoring in Classical Studies, with a concentration in Mediterranean Archaeology, and minoring in History and French.
+Olivia Wells (College ’22) is a student at the University of Pennsylvania majoring in Classical Studies (Mediterranean Archaeology) and minoring in History and French.